iuliiazhelem/Auth0LockUISignUp/README.md

 This sample exposes how to create and use custom Sign Up View controller with Lock UI.

 You have several ways to implement Sign Up functionality with Lock UI.
 - You can just add or hide "Sign Up" button in Lock UI.
-For this you need to setup property "disableSignUp" of A0LockViewControllerwhich hides the Sign Up button.
-By default is NO.
+For this you need to setup property `disableSignUp` of `A0LockViewController` which hides the Sign Up button.
+By default the value is set to `NO`.
-- You can use A0LockSignUpViewController directly
+- You can use `A0LockSignUpViewController` directly
-- You can add your own Sign Up View Controller
+- You can add your own Sign Up View Controller.

 You need to add the following to your `Podfile`:
 ```